 “To avoid falling behind and risking non-compliance by implementing new procedures too late in the process, finance teams should also ensure that incorporating the most recent changes in GAAP is a part of their everyday operations,” he said.

-Startups and SMBs should have internal controls that state their financial practices and policies, and stick to them on a monthly basis.
+Startups and SMBs should have internal controls that state their financial practices and policies, and stick to them every month.
 “For example, in accounts payable, a policy should state who processed it, who approves it, when it’s paid, and who will record it,” said Alajian.
-“This segregation of duties that states all steps and is followed on a monthly basis is a strong policy requirement.”
+“This segregation of duties that states all steps and is followed every month is a strong policy requirement.”

-Consistency and regularity are two of the key principles of GAAP, which means it’s important to keep accounting errors to a minimum.
+Consistency and regularity are two of the key principles of GAAP, so it’s important to keep accounting errors to a minimum.

 An audit is another way to stay GAAP compliant.

 “Beyond GAAP concerns, internal auditors examine a variety of business operations, including market share, productivity, quality, and customer satisfaction,” said Galstyan.
-“Internal auditors help ensure that compliance procedures are in place with regard to GAAP so that all workers working on transactions and financial reports adhere to the correct standards.”
+“Internal auditors help ensure compliance procedures are in place about GAAP so that all workers working on transactions and financial reports adhere to the correct standards.”

 By carrying out regular audits, you can ensure you face no surprises when first dealing with these important stakeholders.
 Galstyan suggests establishing an audit committee to manage your accounting division and ensure there are enough personnel and resources to handle GAAP compliance.